North Auckland Line: Freight services

 Freight carriage in the North tended to suffer from thin settlement and heavy competition from New Zealand's coastal shipping.
 In one 1910 example, a fruit grower found it cheaper to ship canned fruit to Auckland by boat via Christchurch, rather than pay rail rates.

 Freight service has typically been operated as two semi-independent sections; services between Auckland and Whangārei, and services north of Whangārei.
 Freight services currently operate twice every weekday each way between Auckland and Whangārei, with localised services shunting the line north of Whangārei – one service formerly operated all the way to Otiria and two terminate in Kauri with a third if required.

-Traditional port traffic through Whangārei and Ōpua fell away in the 1960s with the decline of coastal shipping.
-By 1984, there were no regular trains past Kawakawa and in 1985 the Ōpua Branch was sold to Bay of Islands Scenic Railway.
+Traditional port traffic through Whangārei and Opua fell away in the 1960s with the decline of coastal shipping.
+By 1984, there were no regular trains past Kawakawa and in 1985 the Opua Branch was sold to Bay of Islands Scenic Railway.
 Tracks were lifted on the Ōkaihau Branch in 1987 and between Kawakawa and Moerewa in 1993.
 The Dargaville Branch continued to carry coal and dairy produce for the Northern Wairoa Co-operative Dairy Co, until slips and closure of the dairy factory in 1998.
 It reopened in 2000 for logs but closed again in 2014 due to track damage.

 In 2016, KiwiRail announced that services north of Kauri were to end in September, and Kauri is now the "new" end of the North Auckland line.
 The Fonterra dairy factory at Kauri makes that location on the line an important shipping point.
-Furthermore, south of Whangarei, a shunt operates each weekday to Portland, and a second if required to Wellsford; no freight trains at all operate on weekends except for one train from Auckland to Whangarei (only returning if required).
+Furthermore, south of Whangarei, a shunt operates each weekday to Portland, and a second if required to Wellsford; no freight trains at all operate on weekends.

 By 2019, only one weekday return freight service operated on the line, largely carrying dairy and timber products.
 Between 2010 and 2019 there were over 70 line outages, including derailments closing the line for over a week.
 Another derailment closed the line in March 2021.